Complete Backpacking Guide Gates Of The Arctic National Park

 Well, it’s well and truly spring here in Alaska, and the summer/fall hiking season right around the corner.
 So for anyone heading north this summer, this page might be of interest to you.
 Gates of the Arctic National Park is one of the less visited national parks in the state, which makes it a great place to explore and “get away”.
 Miles upon miles of mountain wilderness, boreal forest and alpine tundra make it a diverse and fascinating hiking region.

 At the same time, it’s also a challenging expedition.
 Logistics for getting there, getting ‘in’ to the park, hiking across muskeg, dealing with mosquitoes, bears, rivers, and trail-less terrain can be intimidating.
-So let’s look at a few options you might want to consider.
+Hopefully some of this is helpful.

 Getting to Gates of the Arctic

-You’re options for hiking in Gates of the Arctic National Park, for most folks, start with Fairbanks.
-You want to head north, either up the Dalton highway (Haul Rd), or fly.
+Your options for hiking in Gates of the Arctic National Park, for most folks, start with Fairbanks.
+You want to head north, either up the Dalton Highway (Haul Rd), or fly.

 Getting to Bettles